 3. Buy in Bulk

-Buying in bulk also reduces the number of trips you take to the grocery store, resulting in savings on petrol.
+Buying in bulk also reduces the number of trips to the grocery store, resulting in savings on petrol.
+Remember to support your local farmers by buying produce, dairy, meat, and eggs from them.

 4. Make Your Own Home & Beauty Products